 Choose heart-healthy olive oil instead of butter or vegetable oil.
 “Use olive oil in salad dressings, when cooking fish and poultry, and to dip bread in it instead of spreading on butter or margarine,” says Jennifer Glockner, a registered dietitian nutritionist based in the Los Angeles area.
 “Try using olive oil in egg or tuna salads instead of using mayo.
 Add olives to salads or sandwiches.”

 Rebecca Lewis, in-house registered dietitian at HelloFresh, recommends swapping butter, an animal-based saturated fat that’s been associated with increased heart disease risk, for olive oil, which is a plant-based unsaturated fat that’s been linked with decreased heart disease risk.
 “Just remember that oils have a smoke point—the temperature at which they burn and lose their healthful properties,” cautions Lewis.
 “Extra-virgin oil has the lowest of all smoke points and thus burns the easiest.
 So when cooking, choose regular olive oil, which has a higher smoke point.”

 Don’t fear fats

 Fats will not make you fat, we now know, unless you’re snacking on sticks of butter or otherwise ingesting too many calories in general.
-(In fact, “healthy fats” can help you lose weight.)
-So go ahead and give those former forbidden foods a prominent place on your plate.
-“A Mediterranean diet rich in healthy fats—such as those found in olive oil, avocado, eggs, nuts, and fatty fish—might lower your risk of heart disease, breast cancer, and type 2 diabetes,” according to a recent CNN article.
+So go ahead and give those healthy fats—such as those found in olive oil, avocado, eggs, nuts, and fatty fish—space in your fridge.
+Experts say these are the healthiest high-fat foods.